alanepontesw/big-data-design-systems/README.md

        * Launches additional batch of instances to maintain full capacity during deployment.
 It deploys version in batches.
      * Immutable
        * Deploys new version to a fresh set of instances
+  * OpsWorks
+    * > AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
+Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers.
+OpsWorks lets you use Chef and Puppet to automate how servers are configured, deployed, and managed across your Amazon EC2 instances or on-premises compute environments.
+OpsWorks has three offerings, AWS Opsworks for Chef Automate, AWS OpsWorks for Puppet Enterprise, and AWS OpsWorks Stacks.
   *  SQS
      *  What is SQS?
         *  Is a web service that gives you access to a message queue that can be used to store messages while waiting for a computer to process them.
         *  Amazon SQS is a distributed queue system that enables web service applications to quickly and reliably queue messages that one component in the application generates to be consumed by another component.
 A queue is a temporary repository for messages that are awaiting processing.
         *  ![SQS SAMPLE](images/sqs-sample.png)
         *  ![SQS SAMPLE2](images/sqs-example-ec2.png)
-        *  Using SQS, you can decouple the compenents of an application so they run independendly, easing message management between components.
+        *  Using SQS, you can decouple the components of an application so they run independendly, easing message management between components.
 Any component of a distributed application can store messages in a fail-safe queue.
 Messages can **contain up to 256kb** of text in any format.
 Any component can later retrieve the messages programatically using the Amazon SQS API.
         *  The queue acts as a buffer between the component producing and saving data, and the component receiving the data for processing.
         *  This means the queue resolves issues that arise if the producer is producing work faster than the consumer can process it, or if the producer or consumer are only intermittently connected to the network.
         *  There are 2 types: